Steph-001/Template/content/_index.md

 description: "my description"
 ---

-# Bienvenue à tous
+#### Welcome

 This website is work in progress.
 It is meant to centralise all information and documents about your English class.
-I will try to make this resource as user-friendly as possible.

-## Teaching Units

 The [Teaching Units](/docs/) section will contain the list of your course units.